rgaiacs/swc-git-intermediate/04-branches.md

 > `HEAD` is a very special thumbtack.
 > It **always** marks our current position
 > on the Git tree.
-> You can think of it as the pin on your GPS app
+> We can think of it as the pin on our GPS app
-> that marks your current location.
+> that marks our current location.
 >
 > ![Picture of a GPS.
 The picture is called "Garmin-Asus A10 GPS Android smartphone review" by Cheon Fong Liew available at https://flic.kr/p/9bnK7g under CC-BY-SA.](fig/head-and-gps.jpg)